Prefer to read in the language of Molière? 🇫🇷 C'est par ici !

 You’ve seen them.
 We’ve seen them.
 Users have definitely seen them.

 Walls are everywhere 😱

 It was only up until a few years ago that paywalls were mainly employed by online press, who wanted to reserve some content for premium subscribers.
 Today, however, they’ve become much more popular.

 Increasingly more content producers are starting to use them, from digital natives, to e-learning platforms, broadcasters and even brands.
-The reason for this is simple: walls allow these content producers to turn audiences into leads, registered users and even revenue.
+The reason for this is simple: walls allow these content producers to turn audiences into leads, registered users and subscribers.
 They’re clearly hugely beneficial, and probably something that you're looking to employ (or already using).

 However, there is one concern that you might have:

 Will blocking a user from accessing content have an impact on SEO?

 Generating revenue from content relies heavily on audience acquisition from search engines like Google... and, of course, SEO plays a vital role here.
 So, if employing a paywall will put this at risk, is it really a good idea?.

 You could argue that it’s like robbing Peter to pay Paul - we sacrifice the benefits of a paywall to have an effective SEO strategy, or vice versa.

 This is an interesting question, and the whole point of this white paper: understanding whether using a paywall has an impact on SEO.